5 Things to Notice When You Read Luke's Christmas Story This Year

 - 2020 14 Dec

 This Christmas season, Luke 2 will probably be the most-read passage of Scripture.
-It tells of Mary and Joseph’s journey to Bethlehem, the birth of Jesus, the angels’ announcement to the shepherds in the fields, the shepherds’ visit to the stable, and even Jesus’ childhood.
+It is the well known story that tells of Mary and Joseph’s journey to Bethlehem, the birth of Jesus, the angels’ announcement to the shepherds in the fields, the shepherds’ visit to the stable, and even Jesus’ childhood.
 This chapter of the New Testament tells the age-old Christmas story, but it’s also extremely relevant to our lives today in practical ways.

 The Christmas Story Found in Luke 2

 Luke 2:1-21: "In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
 (This was the first census that took place while Quirinius was governor of Syria.)And everyone went to their own town to register.

 So Joseph also went up from the town of Nazareth in Galilee to Judea, to Bethlehem the town of David, because he belonged to the house and line of David.
 He went there to register with Mary, who was pledged to be married to him and was expecting a child.
 While they were there, the time came for the baby to be born, and she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no guest room available for them.

 And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
 An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
 But the angel said to them, “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.
 This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.”